Apply for funding by March 22!

 Apply for up to $2,000 per student for your high-quality summer learning program

 Summer Boost is a private philanthropic initiative supported by Bloomberg Philanthropies in partnership with co-funders.
-The program aims to support charter students in select cities across the nation to accelerate their academic progress in English Language Arts and Math this summer while providing engaging enrichment activities, in response to COVID-related learning loss.
+Originally launched in response to COVID learning loss, the program continues to support charter students in select cities across the nation to accelerate learning and drive academic recovery in English Language Arts and math while providing engaging enrichment activities.

 Interested in learning more?
-Join us for a webinar and get your questions answered.
+Reach out to get your questions answered.

 Want to read more about the program?
 Visit our FAQ page.